 - The student starts an online application for StudentAid BC funding on the StudentAid BC website.
-The student selects their school to attend (from an online drop-down menu). - StudentAid BC will then send an email to the respective financial aid office indicating that an Appendix 3 form has been requested. - The Appendix 3 form is very similar to the paper Appendix 3 form, which includes information from the school on the student's program of study, study period dates, tuition, etc. - The financial aid office completes the Appendix 3, and clicks "submit". - The student then receives an email that the Appendix 3 has been completed, and the student can then submit their online application. - The student cannot alter any of the fields on the Appendix 3.
+The student selects their school to attend (from an online drop-down menu). - StudentAid BC will then send an email to the respective financial aid office indicating that an Appendix 3 form has been requested. - The Appendix 3 form includes information from the school on the student's program of study, study period dates, tuition, etc. - The financial aid office completes the Appendix 3, and clicks "submit". - The student then receives an email that the Appendix 3 has been completed, and the student can then submit their online application. - The student cannot alter any of the fields on the Appendix 3.